xuqi2024/openflexure-microscope/docs/prepare_main_body_and_z-axis.md

-# Prepare the main body and rectangular z axis
+# Prepare the main body and rectangular z-axis

 {{BOM}}